frogsfrogs/frogsfrogs.github.io/booking-info.md

 - Current rates will be listed in the booking form.
 My rate honestly goes up and down a bit, depending on my work situation in a particular month.
 - My appointment minimum is $150.   -->
 - Prices are listed on the flash page.
-- No obligation to tip, as I currently work at a collective space so the studio doesn't take a cut.
+- Tipping not expected, as I currently work at a collective space so the studio doesn't take a cut.
 <br>

 **COVID-19 VACCINE**
-- IF YOU ARE GETTING/HAVE GOTTEN THE COVID-19 VACCINE: please wait at least 2 weeks after your final shot before getting your tattoo with me.
+- IF YOU ARE GETTING/HAVE GOTTEN THE COVID-19 VACCINE: please wait at least 1.5 weeks after your final shot before getting your tattoo with me.
 There is a distinct possibility of poor tattoo healing or pseudo-allergic reactions with tattoos done directly after receiving a vaccine shot, due to increased immune system reactivity.
 <br>

 **Deposits, Cancellations, Rescheduling**
 - There is a $50 deposit to book the appointment, it goes towards the cost of the tattoo.
-- Please try to let me know as soon as possible if you need to cancel or reschedule - if I have time to fill the spot and I succeed I will refund the deposit always (usually if you can give me 3-4 days notice).
+- Please try to let me know as soon as possible if you need to cancel - if I have time to fill the spot and I succeed I will refund the deposit always (usually if you can give me 3-4 days notice).
 If not, I'll still always apply it towards your tattoo if we do it later.
+- **As this is my last 1.5 months here before moving away, I cannot accommodate any reschedules at this time.**
 - If for any reason you need to back out last minute, please please just shoot me an email and let me know, I won't be mad!
-It just really sucks to be sitting around waiting for an hour thinking someone is going to show up.
+It just really sucks to be sitting around waiting for an hour thinking someone is going to show up and then I also can't fill it.
 <br>

 **Touchups**